rkshthg/-AWS---Data-Processing-Pipeline/README.md

 ## Future Enhancements

+- Automate the load function using orchestration tools as in architecture diagram.
 - Implement schema evolution and validation using AWS Glue.
 - Add monitoring and alerting with CloudWatch and AWS Lambda logs.
 - Optimize PySpark jobs for better performance and cost efficiency.